bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 78°
-- Drizzle
+- Partly Cloudy
-- 68% humidity
+- 71% humidity
 - 12 mph wind
-- 67% cloud cover
+- 57% cloud cover
-- 33 AQI 🟩
+- 34 AQI 🟩
-- 0.04 inches of rain in the past 24 hours
+- 0.02 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>